Childbirth: Mechanical fetal injury

-$26,280 for cesarean) which included pregnancy, delivery and postpartum care.
-However, many factors determined the costs, including where the woman lived, the type of birth, and whether or not they had insurance.
-Even with insurance, average out of the pocket expenses for a vaginal delivery were $2,655 and $3,214 for a cesarean birth.
-Variables which determined charges included length of hospital stay, which averaged 48 hours for vaginal birth and 96 hours for a cesarean.
-There could be charges for any complications before or after the birth, for example an induced labor costs more than a spontaneous birth.
-Babies that had a difficult birth may need special tests and monitoring, adding to the costs of childbirth.

-Beginning in 2014, the National Institute for Health and Care Excellence began recommending that many women give birth at home under the care of a midwife rather than an obstetrician, citing lower expenses and better healthcare outcomes.
-The median cost associated with home birth was estimated to be about $1,500 vs. about $2,500 in hospital.
+Accommodation

 Location

 Childbirth routinely occurs in hospitals in many developed countries.
 Before the 20th century and in some countries to the present day, such as the Netherlands, it has more typically occurred at home.

 In rural and remote communities of many countries, hospitalised childbirth may not be readily available or the best option.
 Maternal evacuation is the predominant risk management method for assisting mothers in these communities.
 Maternal evacuation is the process of relocating pregnant women in remote communities to deliver their babies in a nearby urban hospital setting.
 This practice is common in Indigenous Inuit and Northern Manitoban communities in Canada as well as Australian aboriginal communities.
-There has been research considering the negative effects of maternal evacuation due to a lack of social support provided to these women.
+Maternal evacuation, due to a lack of social support provided to these women, can have negative effects on mothers.
 These negative effects include an increase in maternal newborn complications and postpartum depression, and decreased breastfeeding rates.

 The exact location in which childbirth takes place is an important factor in determining nationality, in particular for birth aboard aircraft and ships.

+Hospitals

+Baby Friendly Hospitals

+In 1991 the World Health Organization (WHO) launched a global programme, the Baby Friendly Hospital Initiative (BFHI), that urges birthing centres and hospitals to institute procedures that encourage mother/baby bonding and breastfeeding.
+The Johns Hopkins Hospital describes the process of receiving the Baby Friendly designation:

+Every major health organisation, such as the CDC, supports the BFHI.
+As of 2019, 28% of hospitals in the US have been accredited by the WHO.